 Merkel Selects Punkrocker’s ‘Highlight’ For Farewell Parade.

-Angela Merkel’s ceremonial farewell on Thursday, after 16 years in power, will feature a communist-era classic by the “godmother of punk,” hand-picked by the outgoing German chancellor.
+Angela Merkel stunned observers when she chose a communist-era classic by Nina Hagen, the “godmother of punk,” as the soundtrack for her ceremonial goodbye on Thursday after 16 years in government.

-Soldiers in full regalia will take part in the highly organized event, which will be accompanied by a marching band playing traditional military music as well as Merkel’s personal playlist.
+Soldiers dressed in full regalia and carrying flaming torches will take part in the highly organized evening extravaganza, which will be accompanied by a marching band playing traditional military music as well as Merkel’s personal playlist.

-Nina Hagen’s East German pop song “Du hast den Farbfilm vergessen” (You forgot the color film) is one of three pieces of music Merkel chose to be played during the military tattoo.
+Merkel, who is well-known for her regular visit at the Bayreuth opera festival, which is devoted to composer Richard Wagner, startled military band commanders and political pundits with her unconventional military pomp playlist.

-Merkel, who is well-known for her regular attendance at the Bayreuth opera festival, which honors composer Richard Wagner, startled both military band commanders and political pundits with her odd selection.
+When it was their turn to bow out, Helmut Kohl chose Beethoven’s “Ode to Joy” and Gerhard Schroeder chose Frank Sinatra’s “My Way,” but Merkel chose Nina Hagen’s East German pop tune “Du hast dem Farbfilm vergessen” (You forgot the color film).

 When asked about the choice at a news conference on Thursday, Merkel said it reminded her of her childhood in communist East Germany.

 “The song was one of my favorites as a kid… The song was also written in East Germany, and it is still popular in an area that used to be my constituency.
-So everything is in order today “she stated
+So everything is in order today “explained the 67-year-old.

 Merkel was born in Hamburg, but her father, a Lutheran priest and schoolteacher, relocated the family to a small-town parish in the communist East at a time when tens of thousands of people were fleeing the country.